Side effects of radiotherapy

-Following radiotherapy, it is likely you will have some side effects.
-Side effects occur because radiotherapy temporarily damages some healthy cells as well as destroying cancerous ones.
+Following radiotherapy, it's likely that you'll have some side effects.
+Side effects occur because radiotherapy temporarily damages some healthy cells, as well as destroying cancerous ones.

 - the part of your body being treated